nourharidy/meteor-ssl/README.md

 *warning*: Because this is a *client* function, this does not prevent the server from sending templates over HTTP connection, neither it prevents it from sending data over HTTP unless you prevent it from the client side.

-### switchHTTPS()
+### switchHTTPS([port])
 #### Client Javascript function
-This function refreshes the page after switching the browser to HTTPS on port 443
+This function refreshes the page after switching the browser to HTTPS.
+This function takes one optional argument: The SSL port previously specified by the SSL() server function (Default is 443).

 Example with the iron:router:
 ```sh